dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 </beans:beans>
 ```

-The configuration tag provides the location of HDFS and Jobtracker to submit the jobs.
+The configuration tag provides the configuration for the Job.
+In the sample we are configuring hdfs url path using `fs.default.name` property.
 The Job is defined in the `applicationContext.xml` as shown above.
 The `configuration` element will override the default configuration properties.
-Custom properties can also be inclulded here and can be used in the mapper and reducer.
+Custom properties can also be included here and can be used in the mapper and reducer.
-Spring Hadoop provides number of attributes for configuring the job.
+Spring Data for Apache Hadoop provides number of attributes for configuring the job.
 In this sample, we are using mapper, reducer, input, output and libs attributes.

 The attribute `run-at-startup="true"` runs the job as soon the spring application context is initialized.

-###Step 4: Spring Hadoop Driver
+###Step 4: Hadoop Driver class

 The main program creates and initializes the application context.
 Since `run-at-startup="true"` is set for the runner, the runner will  invoke the mapreduce job as soon the context is initialized.